claire-manassanan/RL-bot-showdown/README.md

 # Reinforcement Learning for Pokémon Showndown using poke-env and StableBaselines3
 ### About the project
-This is a group university project in the subject "Research in Data Science" performed by me and [my classmate](https://github.com/Pynochio).
+This is a group university project in the subject "Research in Data Science" operated by me and [my classmate](https://github.com/Pynochio).
 We implemented the Double Battle using the [poke-env](https://github.com/hsahovic/poke-env) to build the agent and applied the algorithm from [stable baselines 3](https://github.com/DLR-RM/stable-baselines3) to our agent.
 ___
 ### What you need to install